This post may contain affiliate links. Please read my disclosure policy.

-When you learn that gluten is your body’s enemy, the first thing that brings tears is the thought of giving up bread.
-No more french baguettes or artisan boules – the kind with a textured look and crunch to its exterior, the inside revealing a soft crumb and spring to its “step”.
+When you learn that gluten is not your body’s favorite, the first thing that brings tears is the thought of giving up bread.
+Mssing french baguettes or artisan boules – the kind with a textured look and crunch to its exterior, the inside revealing a soft crumb and spring to its “step”.
 Your single lady dinner of crostini with good cheese, olives and a glass of wine is gone.
 And the simple egg sandwich that saved you many times from hangry outbursts – well, people better watch out.

 I don’t miss many gluten-ful things, and I’m actually thankful for figuring out that years of auto-immune issues were related to gluten.
 I was forced to explore many “new to me” foods and nourish myself the natural way – with whole grains, vegetables, fruit, lean protein, legumes, nuts, and real dairy.

 But dang.
 Sometimes you just want a piece of really good bread!